dustinpfister/blog_posts/_posts/nodejs-ways-to-parse-cli-options.md

 This is a post on how to parse commands from the command line in a node.js project.
 This is not a getting started post on node.js, or javaScript in general.
 I assume that you have at least some background on these things, and are not researching how to handle this aspect of making command line tools with node.js.

+## 2 - Some npm packages for parsing arguemnts

+There are many npm packages that can be installed into a node.js project with npm install to add a dependency for quickly parsing command arguments from the command line, into a object that can be worked with.
+Many of these projects add additional useful features that allow for defining default values, and what to do for each sub command.
+In most cases this is best as it helps to save time when making a complex project, however there is also process.argv as well in node.js where the raw array of options are stored.

 ## 2.1 - commander

 ## 2.2 - yargs